- Buy Tickets

 - Get Involved

-Jenny Cross is the Resident Teaching Artist for Taproot Theatre Company and has been on staff since 2003.
-In addition to performing on Taproot’s Jewell Mainstage and in touring programs, she teaches residencies for Taproot throughout the Puget Sound area including drama at Fairfax Psychiatric Hospital in Kirkland, Everett and Monroe.
-She also developed and oversees an after-school drama program at Madison Middle School in West Seattle for Taproot.
-Additionally, she teaches and directs for Taproot’s Acting Studio.
+JENNY CROSS is the Resident Teaching Artist for Taproot Theatre Company and has been on staff since 2003.
+In addition to performing on Taproot’s Jewell Mainstage and in touring programs, she also developed and oversees an after-school drama program at Madison Middle School in West Seattle for Taproot.
+She teaches and directs for Taproot’s Acting Studio and held a long-time residency for Taproot teaching drama at Fairfax Psychiatric Hospital in Kirkland, Everett and Monroe.
 Before coming to Seattle she toured with Shenandoah Shakespeare Express (now the American Shakespeare Center) and performed with American Cabaret Theatre in Many Glacier, MT.
 Her own company, Rasa’s production of The Two Gentleman of Verona was a finalist for “Pick of the Fest” for The Seattle Fringe Theatre Festival in 2002.
-Jenny studied theatre and vocal performance at Southeast Missouri State and is an alumni of Director’s Lab West is Los Angeles, CA.
+Jenny studied theatre and vocal performance at Southeast Missouri State and is an alumnus of Director’s Lab West in Los Angeles, CA.

-Tyler Todd Kimmel is a graduate of Pepperdine University and Florida International University, with degrees in composition and music education.
+TYLER TODD KIMMEL is a graduate of Pepperdine University and Florida International University, with degrees in composition and music education.
 He has worked as a music director in musical theater and opera in Seattle, Miami and Los Angeles.
 As a composer, he has scored several short films and has had his music featured in the Fringe Festival in Edinburgh, Scotland.
 In his hometown, Seattle, he teaches voice and piano, and works as a music director, vocal coach and dialect coach for institutions like Village KIDSTAGE, the Hi-liner’s Musical Theater Company and Taproot, and directs the choir and theater programs at Seattle Christian School.
-You may have seen him on stage at Taproot in Godspell, as Will in Big Fish, or playing the piano as Schroeder in A Charlie Brown Christmas.
-Up next: Sweet Land, the Musical at Taproot.
+You may have seen him on stage at Taproot in Arsenic and Old Lace, Sweet Land, Godspell, as Will in Big Fish, or playing the piano as Schroeder in A Charlie Brown Christmas.

-Daniel Stoltenberg has taught theatre in Seattle since 2013, working with Bainbridge Performing Arts, Stage Struck and Taproot Theatre to inspire the next generation.
+DANIEL STOLTENBERG has taught theatre in Seattle since 2013, working with Bainbridge Performing Arts, Stage Struck and Taproot Theatre to inspire the next generation.
 He firmly believes everyone can benefit from the emotional, social and collaborative skills of making theatre, regardless of whether a student will pursue it as a hobby or profession later in life.
-In addition to teaching theatre, Daniel also acts professionally (come see him in Taproot’s production of Sweet Land, the Musical this summer!), designs board games, and is knee-deep in writing lyrics for a musical.
-He loves the process of creating a show in just five (or ten) days, and is always amazed by the strides his students take during that span of time.
+In addition to teaching theatre, Daniel also acts professionally, designs board games and is knee-deep in writing lyrics for a musical.
+He loves the process of creating a show in just five days and is always amazed by the strides his students take during that span of time.